GDevelopApp/GDevelop-documentation/docs/gdevelop5/getting_started/index.md

 A **Preview** button is available via the toolbar.
 This button launches a preview of the game in a new window.

-!!! tip

-    To preview your game from a mobile device, click the down arrow and select **Start Network Preview**.
-Then use a browser on your mobile device to visit the address that is displayed. **Alternatively**, you can click the publish button and generate a private web link for the game through GDevelop's games hosting platform [gd.games](https://gd.games/).

 ![](/gdevelop5/getting_started/pasted/20230309-173456.png)

-## Next step
+## Next steps

-Depending on your preference, follow one of the two link paths below.
+Depending on your preference and learning style, follow one of the paths below.

+### In app tutorials

+Tutorials integrated in GDevelop are accessible from the "Get Started" page as well as the "Learn" page.
+Try the first ones to learn the basic usage of GDevelop.

-### Wiki path
+### Documentation path

 Begin by reading through the [Basic Game Making Concepts](https://wiki.gdevelop.io/gdevelop5/tutorials/basic-game-making-concepts) wiki page.